 - Other signs of poor physical and mental function: fatigue, depression, low libido, lack of motivation, decreased exercise performance, inability to lose fat or build muscle, and more.

 Moreover, increased rates of depression and suicide can be addressed by maintaining better physical health.
 Optimized testosterone levels are significantly associated with increased motivation, improved mood and prevention of the cognitive decline, such as that seen in severe depression and Alzheimer’s disease.

 4 Tips from Portland Naturopaths to Positively Impacting Men’s Health

 - Use the 30 days in June to complete a whole foods health challenge, such as the Whole30.
 Re-establishing healthy relationships with food is the most important step in reversing the alarming health statistics facing men today.
 (Whole30.com)

 - Join a gym and treat yourself to a series of personal training sessions.
 The majority of calories you burn in a day come from your resting metabolic rate, not from the amount of exercise you do.
 Strength training and developing muscle mass is more effective for weight loss than aerobic exercise, such as running or biking.
 There are numerous other health benefits to maintaining good strength.

 - Spend time outside.
 Even short doses of nature have measurable impacts on your hormones, vital signs, and ability to manage stress.
 These are all key to longevity.

 - Finally, make an appointment with a Men’s Health Naturopathic Physician who understands what makes men’s health unique and motivates men to stay on top of their health.

-Dr. Jason Wells is a Naturopathic Physician and Licensed Acupuncturist at Heart Spring Health in Portland, Oregon.
+Dr. Wells is a Naturopathic Physician and Licensed Acupuncturist at Heart Spring Health in Portland, Oregon.
 He helps men understand their unique biochemistry, optimize their hormones and regulate inflammation to prevent illness and promote optimal performance and successful aging.